ECHO: Ego-Centric modeling of Human-Object interactions: Method

 \section{Method}

-In this section, we present {\methodname} -- the first approach for joint human-object interaction modeling from sparse egocentric input.
-Unlike prior works~\cite{guzov-jiang2025hmd2, yi2024estimating, castillo2023bodiffusion} that focus on recovering human motion in egocentric setting, we tackle a more general task of modeling interactions.
-We propose {\methodname}, a transformer-based diffusion model that predicts human motion $\h$, object motion $\obj$, and contact sequence $\inter$ from the three-point conditioning.
-Further sections introduce the representations for all the modalities (Sec.~\ref{sec:method_repr}), and describe our formulation of the diffusion process, architecture, and training (Sec.~\ref{sec:method_model}).
-Finally, we present the inference conveyor that we adopt for an online inference with an arbitrary sequence length (Sec.~\ref{sec:method_inference}).
+In this section, we present {\methodname}, the first approach for joint human-object interaction modeling from head and wrist tracking.
+At the core of our method is a transformer-based diffusion model that predicts human motion $\h$, object motion $\obj$, and contact sequence $\inter$ from three-point conditioning.
+Subsequent sections introduce the representations for all modalities (Sec.~\ref{sec:method_repr}) and describe our formulation of the diffusion process, architecture, and training (Sec.~\ref{sec:method_model}).
+Finally, we present the smooth inpainting that we adopt for online inference with arbitrary sequence lengths (Sec.~\ref{sec:method_inference}).